Specialty Financing

 Why do lenders use DSCR instead of personal income?+

-DSCR measures the property's ability to pay its own debt.
-For investment properties, rental income is more relevant than the owner's personal income because the property is the income source.
-Your posts should explain that lenders use DSCR to evaluate the property's viability, not the borrower's job stability.
+DSCR focuses on the property's ability to generate enough income to cover its debts.
+For investment properties, lenders prioritize rental income over personal income because the property itself is the income source.
+This approach helps lenders assess the property's financial viability independently of the borrower's personal employment status.

 What's a good LTV (loan-to-value ratio)?+